eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/glossary.rst

         :term:`Global site manager`.
 Local site managers are implemented by the zope.site_ package.

+    Bundle
+        A :term:`site manager` that inherits from other bundles, or from the :term:`global site manager`.

 ..
 [1] Some recipes, e.g. plone.recipe.bundlecheckout, update their `part`
        on each run of `buildout`.